African-American history: Dred Scott v. Sandford

 Dred Scott was an enslaved man whose owner had taken him to live in the free state of Illinois.
 After his owner's death, Dred Scott sued in court for his freedom on the basis of his having lived in a free state for a long period.
 The Black community received an enormous shock with the Supreme Court's "Dred Scott" decision in March 1857.
 Black people were not American citizens and could never be citizens, the court said in a decision roundly denounced by the Republican Party as well as the abolitionists.
 Because enslaved people were "property, not people", by this ruling they could not sue in court.
 The decision was finally reversed by the Civil Rights Act of 1865.
 In what is sometimes considered mere obiter dictum the Court went on to hold that Congress had no authority to prohibit slavery in federal territories because enslaved people are personal property and the Fifth Amendment to the Constitution protects property owners against deprivation of their property without due process of law.
 Although the Supreme Court has never explicitly overruled the Dred Scott case, the Court stated in the Slaughter-House Cases that at least one part of it had already been overruled by the Fourteenth Amendment in 1868, which begins by stating, "All persons born or naturalized in the United States and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside."

+Lynchings

+Black men were often lynched by white men because they were thought to be a threat to white womanhood.
+The stereotype of Black men being dangerous rapists with a large penis with a lustful nature bent on white women was prevalent in the South.
+Emmett Till was lynched for allegedly flirting with a white woman in Mississippi.

-American Civil War and Emancipation
+American Civil War and emancipation

 The Emancipation Proclamation was an executive order issued by President Abraham Lincoln on January 1, 1863.
 In a single stroke it changed the legal status, as recognized by the U.S. government, of 3 million enslaved people in designated areas of the Confederacy from "slave" to "free."
 Its practical effect was that as soon as an enslaved person escaped from slavery, by running away or through advances of federal troops, the enslaved person became legally and actually free.
 The owners were never compensated.
 Plantation owners, realizing that emancipation would destroy their economic system, sometimes moved their enslaved people as far as possible out of reach of the Union army.
 By June 1865, the Union Army controlled all of the Confederacy and liberated all the designated enslaved people.